Markanito/VATSIM-Discord-Bot/README.md

 # VATSIM-Discord-Bot
-## VATSIM Discord bot which is designed for VATSIM-Adria Discord server is now available for every vACC to use.
-Down bellow you have a list of features you can use so please make sure to follow it as written bellow.
-This bot will be updated for an easier setup but I decided to share this new version with everyone to modify and use.

-VATSIM Adria Discord v3 now being developed.
-Most of the changes in this bot will be in main bot file as Database will be introduced in order to allow bot to be connected with other servers as well.

-# FEATURES
-This bot is much more then just random Python script, we evolved from the first 730 lines of code with dumb commands and code which repeats all over and makes code messy.
-Introduced command and error handlers in order to make sure peoples are using commands which exists and if command in not found it will throw an error.
-In this version we managed to make announcements for ATC and Bookings and also introduced staff commands to keep vACC messages behind the bot.
-This is not the end we are working on the logging part of the code which will allow Discord Admins to check what other members are up to and if there is any reason for suspensions.
-Also, logging feature will help when messages get deleted by
-Staff so admins can check message content once when message is deleted and have a better version of Audit Log available on their hands.
+## VATSIM Discord Bot is developed by VATSIM Adria members with a goal of displaying VATSIM related data on Discord server.
+With this version our bot got smarter, better and more powerfull in features that were once only a dream for us.
+When our first bot was released it was just a dumb python script with 700+ lines of unorganized mess in code and now it took form of standard Discord bot made for 21st century.

 ## Features
-Since we started this project long ago we made huge improvements on how does bot perform and it is not stupid script anymore it is much more than that.
-Here are some of the features that this bot can do (more to come in future)
+Since we started this project long ago we made huge improvements on how does bot respond to commands and what it can do.
+In last period we dedicated time to optimize the code, make it easier to use and implemented a bunch of different commands for members, staff and Admins to use.
+Here is short list of what this bot can do:
 *Display arrivals and departures from one or all airports under your vACC/ARTCC *Automatic ATC Bookings and Online announcements *Decoded METAR